Authority control

 Creating a record

-Only authority editors can create records directly.
+Only graph editors can create records directly.
 Community members propose via the standard proposal process:

 {